-Our legal system does the best it can, but there is always room for human error, and there are numerous reasons to file an appeal and seek a new trial.
+Our legal system does its best, but there is always room for human error and numerous reasons to file an appeal and seek a new trial.
 The admissibility of evidence and the denial of pre-trial motions are two of the most common reasons.
-There are few things more frustrating than feeling your case was not fairly tried in the courtroom.
+Few things are more frustrating than feeling your case was not fairly tried in the courtroom.

 The appeals process seeks to correct legal errors made during the original trial.
 After a thorough investigation into the case, Philadelphia criminal appeals attorney Brian M. Fishman can determine the strongest issues to raise on appeal, ensuring you get the best chance at getting that fair trial you feel you did not get the first time around and possibly overturning an unjust conviction.